 - 1. Safety Risk Management Framework, Safety Policy, Specific Management Plan and Resources Committed to Safety Management - (I) Risk management framework: The Company has an "Information Security Policy" for information security control and includes information security inspection in the annual audit.
 The Information Department is responsible for leading and planning, formulating information security management policies, and all relevant units cooperate to ensure it operate normally and is regularly reviewed and amended. - (2) Information Security Policy: To ensure the confidentiality of information assets (hardware, software, data, documents, etc. related to information processing) free from internal and external intentional or accidental threats, in order to protect the privacy of employees, suppliers and customers. - (3) Specific Management Plan - A. Important information systems or equipment should have appropriate backups to maintain availability. - B. Anti-virus software should be installed on employees' personal computers and virus code updates should be checked regularly, and the use of unauthorized software should be prohibited. - C. Employee accounts, passwords, and privileges should be kept and used with due diligence and changed regularly. - D. Simulate information security attacks and arrange for relevant personnel to participate in drills to ensure that emergency procedures can be activated to reduce the company's losses. - (4) Invest in resources for information security management - A. Build next-generation firewall with intelligent protection mechanism to detect network and application layer attacks and with traditional functions such as passive black and white list protection/traffic control/real-time monitoring of general firewall. - B. The current mail system is Microsoft Exchange On Line, which uses Microsoft's existing protection policy and can set its own black and white lists and related mail policies to effectively prevent opening malicious emails by mistake. - C. In addition, important files and internal hosts and areas are controlled by privileges to prevent malware from manipulating important hosts and tampering with important files. - D. In the event of a major breach or damage, the server side can be brought online and operated as quickly as possible through offsite backup files, while the user side can be made more aware of information security and is advised to keep a copy of important information and files on hand for quick recovery in the event of system damage. - 2.
-Indicate the losses suffered, the likely impact and the measures taken to respond to major information and communications security incidents in the most recent year and up to the date of printing of the annual report, and, if not reasonably estimable, the facts shall be as follows: None.
+Indicate the losses suffered, the likely impact and the measures taken to respond to major information and communications security incidents in the most recent year and up to the date of printing of the annual report, and, if not reasonably estimable, the facts shall be as follows: On October 27, 2023, the Company was subjected to a hacker attack.
+The information department, upon detecting that some information systems were under a hacker network attack, immediately activated full-scale defense mechanisms and recovery operations.
+It collaborated with external information security company technical experts to jointly handle and actively carry out data recovery.
+This information security incident had no significant impact on the Company's operations.